ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The defining characteristic of this claim is that its contents are created by processes on the device that inventory, measure or otherwise characterize the software on the device.
 The contents of this claim do not originate from the software manufacturer.

-In most cases the contents of this claim are signed as part of attestation signing, but independent signing in addition to the attestation signing is not ruled out when a particular evidence format supports it and key material for such signing has been established on the device.
+In most cases the contents of this claim are signed as part of attestation signing, but independent signing in addition to the attestation signing is not ruled out when a particular evidence format supports it.

-This claim allows multiple formats for the manifest.
-Each one MUST be a CBOR tag in order to indicate which format it is.
-If no CBOR tag is registered for a particular format, then one should be registered before use from the first-come-first-served tag range.
-(TODO: how to tag this in JSON?)
+Multiple formats, identification by tag and the format for JSON-format manifests are constructed the same for the swevidence claim as they are for the manifests claim.
+That is, multiple formats are allowed, they must be indicated by a tag, a tag must be registered if one doesn't already exist and JSON-format is handled by a text string that is a tag.

-This claim allows for multiple evidences in one token since multiple software packages are likely to be installed.
+This claim allows for multiple evidences in one token since multiple software packages are likely to be present.
 The multiple evidences may be of multiple formats.
 In some cases EAT submodules may be used instead of the array structure in this claim for multiple evidences.

-When the {{CoSWID}} format is used, it should be evidence CoSWIDs, not payload CoSWIDS that are included in this claim.
+When the {{CoSWID}} format is used, it MUST be evidence CoSWIDs, not payload CoSWIDS.

 ~~~~CDDL
 {::include cddl/swevidence.cddl}